JoaoPereira92/SafeBank/README.md

 and updating it if a user changes or adds new information to it.

-This project is divided in 4 files.
+This project is divided into 4 files.
-SafeBank.py - Our main program that will then call all other files to work. accounts.txt - Which has our users data, in this case
+SafeBank.py - Our main program that will then call all other files to work. accounts.txt - This has our user's data, in this case (First name, Last name, Year of birth, and Money on the account) functions.py - This file as all our functions to read